BlueBrain/nexus/src/main/paradox/docs/faq.md

 **What is Nexus?**

-Nexus is an Open Source, data and knowledge management platform designed to enable the definition of arbitrary applications domains for which there is a need to create and manage entities as well as their relations (e.g. provenance) by the FAIR principles.
-Indeed, Nexus enable data to be Findable, Accessible, Interoperable and Re-usable, as well as able to track data provenance and supporting data longevity in a secure and scalable manner.
+Nexus is an Open Source, data and knowledge management platform designed to enable ingestion, integration and search of virtually any time of data.
+Entities (real world data) are described using well defined and validatable schemas (using JSON-LD and optionally SHACL).
+Nexus can be used with existing data schemas from http://schema.org or new ones custom created for your own applications.
+For neuroscience data, http://Neuroshapes.org provides open, community-developed schemas.
+While Nexus is engineered to support rich semantics, it is not obligatory.
+In fact, data can be ingested from existing data sources such as CSV files and SQL databases, and iteratively reshaped into well defined data schemas.
+Nexus creating and managing entities as well as their relations (e.g. provenance) by the FAIR principles.
+Indeed, Nexus enables data to be Findable, Accessible, Interoperable and Re-usable, as well as able to track data provenance and supporting data longevity in a secure and scalable manner.

 **Is Nexus free to use?**